KidSpark/tutorials/2-4-light-gate.md

 ## Step 3

 ``|Download|`` the program to the Spark:bit and select **Show console Simulator**.
-Test and observe mechanism by placing your finger between the IR transmitter and receiver.
+Test and observe the mechanism by placing your finger between the IR transmitter and receiver.
 Observe the boolean values in the serial monitor.